Airbnb Has Chosen The Winners They’ll Pay Live In This Beautiful Italian Town For Three Months

-Yep, for three months you’ll be able to explore the town’s deep, ancient caves; learn skills from the local residents, including olive oil and pasta making; pick up some conversational Italian; and generally live it up in a sunny paradise.
+For three months Anne will be able to explore the town’s deep, ancient caves; learn skills from the local residents, including olive oil and pasta making; pick up some conversational Italian; and generally live it up in a sunny paradise.
 Follow her travels on Instagram.

-You will have some duties, but don’t worry, they’re not very strenuous: the four winners will be expected to greet international tourists to Grottole, and generally show them the ropes for a little bit.
+She will also have some duties: the four winners will be expected to greet international tourists to Grottole, and generally show them the ropes for a little bit.

 Just submitted an application for an Italian sabbatical in Grottole.
 Cross your fingers!